Automated Clustering and Program Repair for Introductory Programming Assignments: Introduction

-This paper makes the following contributions: \begin{myitemize} \item We propose an automated clustering algorithm for correct student attempts based on a dynamic program analysis. \item We propose a novel program repair algorithm that allows more complicated repairs than local rewrites by using information from existing correct student attempts. \item We evaluate our approach on a large set of student attempts and perform a user study about usefulness of feedback and show that our completely automatic approach: (a) can repair a large number of student attempts; (b) can perform complicated repairs; (c) can be used in an interactive teaching setting; and (d) generates useful feedback. \end{myitemize}
+This paper makes the following contributions: \begin{itemize} \item We propose an algorithm to automatically cluster correct student solutions based on a dynamic program analysis. \item We propose a completely automated algorithm for program repair of incorrect student attempts that leverages the \emph{wisdom of the crowd} in a novel way. \item We evaluate our approach on a large MOOC dataset and show that \clara can repair almost all the programs while generating repairs of high quality. \item We find in a real-time user study that \clara is sufficiently fast to be used in an interactive teaching setting and obtain promising preliminary results from the participants of the user study on the usefulness of the generated feedback. \end{itemize}

+\emph{Differences to our earlier Technical Report.} Our approach first appeared as a technical report\footnote{\url{https://arxiv.org/abs/1603.03165v1}}, together with a publicly available implementation\footnote{\url{https://github.com/iradicek/clara}}.
+While our core ideas are the same as in the technical report, we since have made several improvements of which we state here the two most important: (1)~The repair algorithm uses expressions from different correct solutions in a cluster, as opposed to using only a single correct solution from a cluster.
+(2)~We conducted a user study and added an extensive manual investigation of the generated repairs to the experimental evaluation.

+\emph{Structure of the paper.} In \secref{overview} we present an overview of our approach, in \secref{model} we describe a simple imperative language, used for formalizing the notions of matching and clustering in \secref{clustering} and the repair procedure in \secref{repair}.
+We discuss our implementation and the experimental evaluation in \secref{experiments}, overview the related work in \secref{related}, discuss limitations and directions for future work in \secref{futurework}, and conclude in \secref{conclusion}.